-Today you will find the evidence of Swahili civilization in Zanzibar in this stone town remains unchanged.
-The house of wonder, a grand building used for administrative purposes by the sultans; will great the visitors with astonishing history.
+Today you will find the evidence of Swahili civilization in Zanzibar stone town remains unchanged.
+The house of wonder, a grand building used for administrative purposes by the sultans; will greet the visitors with astonishing history.

-Just nearby The House of Wonders, Portuguese marked their brief acquisition of the island with The Fort.
-The Anglican cathedral on the slave market has the history of its kind worth wondering at.
+Just nearby The House of Wonders, the Portuguese marked their brief acquisition of the island with The Fort.
+The Anglican cathedral on the slave market has a history of its kind worth wondering at.

 Day-long spice tours to working spice plantations offer visitors the chance to observe the cultivation of cloves and other spices as nutmeg, vanilla, cinnamon, and many more spices that are making the island famous.